Should You Be Concerned About Bleeding During Sex?

 • Schedule an appointment to remove any cervical polyps from your uterus

-• Don’t have sex too soon after delivering a baby because your uterus needs time to rest and heal
+• Don’t have sex too soon after delivering a baby so your uterus has time to rest and heal

 You should also stop if sex ever becomes painful to you.
 If you know a medical condition is causing your postcoital bleeding, talk to your doctor about medications you can take or things you can do to prevent it from happening going forward.